This vignette discusses the performance characteristics of

 Benchmarking parents/children queries for different packages.

-As you can see, bnlearn performs best for this
+As you can see, caugi followed by bnlearn

 bm_parents_children_np <-